Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Shanghai only had a traffic jam once"

 Shanghai, China, one morning in late July 2025.
-Cars with blue license plates are gasoline-powered and cars with green license plates are electric - Photo: MINH KHUÊ
+Blue license plates are gasoline cars and green license plates are electric cars - Photo: MINH KHUÊ

 "Did you know?
 Shanghai has less traffic jams than Ho Chi Minh City," A Tien said in Vietnamese with a northern Vietnamese accent.